Why are there so many scotch whiskies called Glen-something? We’ve all been there, struggling to remember what that great whisky was.

 2. It’s easier to build a distillery at the bottom of a hill than on top of one.

 A lot of distilleries take their name from their location.
 It isn’t a surprise there are so many scotch whiskies that have glen in their name.

 The Scotch Whisky Association (SWA) argued there is something unique about the word ‘glen’ when it relates to whisky.

-In the case against the Germany whisky, the European Court of Justice agreed with the SWA.
-The Germany whisky couldn’t include the word ‘glen’ on their the bottle because the word is so strongly associated with Scotch whisky
+In the case against the German whisky, the European Court of Justice agreed with the SWA.
+The German whisky couldn’t include the word ‘glen’ on their the bottle because the word is so strongly associated with Scotch whisky.

 We send fantastic whiskies to our members every month.

 This month we delivered a whole box of special Glen-somethings, since April’s box was The Glen Collection.

 It was our way of celebrating many people’s favourite whisky: the er… now what was it called again?
 Glen-something.